by Hal Stone, Ph.D. & Sidra Stone, Ph.D.

 As time moves on, other parts of the personality develop, each contributing its flavor to this Operating Ego.
 A Pusher may develop to make sure we get done what has to be done— and more besides.
 If it pushes hard enough then we will be so successful that no-one can criticize us or attack us.
 A Pleaser generally develops that makes sure we are nice to people and thus our child remains safe.
 An Inner Critic develops to keep us living properly according to the laws of this Protector/ Controller, or, perhaps, an inner Rule Maker.
 Each of these selves develops in relationship to, and under the aegis of, the original Protector/Controller.
 Together they comprise what is known as the primary self system and it is this primary self systems that defines who we are in the world to ourselves and to others.

-Primary Selves, Disowned Selves and the Aware Ego
+Primary Selves, Disowned Selves

 If, however, the ego is the Protector/ Controller in conjunction with the Pleaser and Pusher and Rational Selves, then the choices made in life come from the consciousness and basic psychology of these particular selves that comprise this Operating Ego.
 It is this Operating Ego that spiritually oriented disciplines are trying to eliminate when they advise us to eliminate the ego so that our spiritual development can proceed.
 This domination by the primary selves which make up the Operating Ego means that there will be contrasting selves of equal and opposite energy that are disowned or repressed.
 For instance, if the Protector/Controller has helped a man develop a strong Pusher in order to make him successful in the world, on the other side will be a less developed or even a disowned system of selves associated with playfulness, relaxation or lack of ambition.

 The primary selves vary from family to family, culture to culture, and can even change in the course of our lives.
 The most common personality developed in our culture is one in which there is a strong Protector/Controller, and vulnerability has been largely disowned.
-In this way, the primary selves allow an individual to operate in the world Psychological Carwith authority and power and one is less likely to be hurt or victimized.
+In this way, the primary selves allow an individual to operate in the world with authority and power and one is less likely to be hurt or victimized.
 These primary selves are the selves that we identify with.
 The selves that lose out in this process are ones that have to do with vulnerability, sensitivity, shyness, ‘being’ (rather than “doing’), and the expression of real feelings and emotions.
 These are the selves that are seen as subversive and possibly even dangerous by the more powerful primary selves and which are disowned.

 Jane is a 35 year old woman very much identified with her mother role in life.
 She took on this role as early as three years of age, a fairly common pattern in dysfunctional families.
 She was always available to people and doing things for them and never gave priority to her own needs.
 Her Responsible Mother Self and Pleasing Daughter were primary and her Selfish Self and her Vulnerable Child were both disowned.
 How is Jane to ever know that she has these disowned selves?
 Her concept of herself or Operating Ego is this Pleasing Daughter and Responsible Mother.
 This is also how she is seen by the world around her.
 She feels basically secure in her identification with this role.
 It is true that she has migraine headaches and is not sleeping well at night, and that her marriage has also gone quite dead.
 Since her primary selves determine her perceptions of the world, however, she would not connect the actions of these selves to any of her problems.